MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 before calling ``SNI_startVM`` again.
 For more information, refer to the :ref:`core_engine_restart` section.

-The file ``LLMJVM_impl.h`` that comes with the platform defines the API to be implemented.
+The file ``LLMJVM_impl.h`` that comes with the Architecture defines the API to be implemented.
 See section :ref:`LLMJVM-API-SECTION`.

 Initialization
 --------------

-The Low Level Core Engine API deals with two objects: the structure that represents the platform, and the RTOS task that runs the platform.
+The Low Level Core Engine API deals with two objects: the structure that represents the Core Engine, and the RTOS task that runs the Core Engine.
 Two callbacks allow engineers to interact with the initialization of both objects:

--  ``LLMJVM_IMPL_initialize``: Called once the structure representing the platform is initialized.
+-  ``LLMJVM_IMPL_initialize``: Called once the structure representing the Core Engine is initialized.

--  ``LLMJVM_IMPL_vmTaskStarted``: Called when the platform starts its execution.
-This function is called within the RTOS task of the platform.
+-  ``LLMJVM_IMPL_vmTaskStarted``: Called when the Core Engine starts its execution.
+This function is called within the RTOS task of the Core Engine.

 Scheduling
 ----------

-To support the green thread round-robin policy, the platform assumes there is an RTOS timer or some other mechanism that counts (down) and fires a call-back when it reaches a specified value.
-The platform initializes the timer using the ``LLMJVM_IMPL_scheduleRequest`` function with one argument: the absolute time at which the timer should fire.
+To support the green thread round-robin policy, the Core Engine assumes there is an RTOS timer or some other mechanism that counts (down) and fires a call-back when it reaches a specified value.
+The Core Engine initializes the timer using the ``LLMJVM_IMPL_scheduleRequest`` function with one argument: the absolute time at which the timer should fire.
-When the timer fires, it must call the ``LLMJVM_schedule`` function, which tells the platform to execute a green thread context switch (which gives another MicroEJ thread a chance to run).
+When the timer fires, it must call the ``LLMJVM_schedule`` function, which tells the Core Engine to execute a green thread context switch (which gives another MicroEJ thread a chance to run).

 When several MicroEJ threads with the same priority are eligible for execution,